White-Tiger-Cyber/mochi-gallery/README.md

 ## Switching Image Models

 Google provides three different versions of the Imagen 4 model, each with different speeds and daily quotas.
-If you hit a rate limit (Error 429), switching models is often the solution.

 To change models, edit **`src/mochi_gallery/client.py`** and modify the `IMAGE_MODEL` variable:

 ### Option 1: The "Fast" Model (Recommended for Dev)
 Lowest latency, generous daily quota.
 Great for testing layouts and styles.